Bon-42/password-validator/README.md

 - Java Development Kit (JDK), version 17
 -
 ## Installation and usage
 To use this Password Validator, clone or download the repository to your local machine.
-Once the download is done, run the following commands:
+Once the download is done, run the following commands from the root folder of the project:
 -> ```./gradlew clean build
--> ```/gradlew bootRun
+-> ```./gradlew bootRun

 You should be able to hit the endpoint with POST request now.
 "Postman" tool was used to test the endpoint during the development phase.